 I love days off don’t you?
 I slept in until 9:30, stretching out on the bed while the kittens pounced around me and soft sunbeams streamed through the sheer curtains.

 My boyfriend travels by floatplane up north in late Summer each year to fish.
-Our freezer is always stocked with fresh salmon and with the amount of salmon he brings home I have to get creative by preparing it in different ways.
+Our freezer is always stocked and with the amount of salmon he brings home I have to get creative by preparing it in different ways.
 This bisque is really tasty and relatively simple to make.
 I hope you will give it a try.

 *below my recipes and menu plan folder